Apple CarPlay could be getting the upgrade we’ve all been waiting for

-Rumors of an Apple Car have been floating around for some time, but before Cupertino puts rubber against the pavement, the company is apparently planning on greatly expanding current Apple CarPlay capabilities.
+Rumors of an Apple Car have been floating around for some time, but before Cupertino puts rubber against the pavement, the company could reportedly be planning on greatly expanding current Apple CarPlay capabilities.

-According to Bloomberg, Apple is working on something under the name ‘IronHeart,’ which would see iPhones able to access in-car features like climate control, the speedometer, radios and more
+According to Bloomberg, Apple is working on something under the name "IronHeart," which would see iPhones be able to access in-car features like climate control, the speedometer, radios and more

 - iPhone 13 review: The best iPhone for most people